 Free Printable Groundhog

-Use these cute little guys to make a fun groundhog that pops in and out of a cup!
+Use these cute little guys to make a groundhog that pops in and out of a cup!
+Preschoolers, kindergarten kids, and even older kids will love this easy peasy fun craft!

 How to make a hiding Groundhog Puppet

 First, download and print the groundhogs on white cardstock.
-Cut out and color.
+Cut out and color the groundhog body.
 Add googly eyes if you like.

 Punch a hole in the bottom of the foam cup with the wooden skewer and set the cup aside.